 Diagnostics for Neck Pain in Dogs

-A minimum database of CBC, chemistry and thoracic radiographs should be performed.
+A minimum database of complete blood count (CBC), chemistry and thoracic radiographs should be performed.
 Well-positioned cervical radiographs are useful in detecting bony tumors or diskospondylitis, however, they are limited in their ability to visualize the intervertebral disk, the spinal cord, and other soft tissues.
-High-field MRI is considered the optimal modality to image the nervous system.
-CSF analysis is sometimes warranted.
+High-field magnetic resonance imaging (MRI) is considered the optimal modality to image the nervous system.
+Cerebrospinal fluid (CSF) analysis is sometimes warranted.

 Treatment of Cervical Disk Disease